hub714/multi-region-workshop/lab-4-globalacc/README.md

 # Mythical Mysfits: Multi-Region-Workshop

-## Lab 3 - Prepping to make it multi region
+## Lab 4 - Global Accelerator and Manual Failover
-**steve has slides on this - things u may have forgotten** - it's in chat

 In this lab, you will launch your app in another region and then use Global Accelerator to route traffic.